ucals/ucals.github.io/_posts/2020-09-18-conditional-variational-auto-encoder.markdown

 <!--more-->

 ## Introduction
-> Never disdain to make a verification when opportunity offers.
-Henri Poincaré
+> "Never disdain to make a verification when opportunity offers."
+Henri Poincaré.

 Supervised deep learning has been successfully applied for many recognition problems in machine learning and computer vision.
 Although it can approximate a complex many-to-one function very well when large number of training data is